4degrees/sawmill/doc/introduction.rst

 * No explicit hierarchy of loggers.
 All handlers have the opportunity to handle every message by default.
-However, using the :py:class:`~sawmill.handler.delegate.Delegate` handler you can construct your own handler hierarchy if you want.
+However, using the :py:class:`~sawmill.handler.distribute.Distribute` handler you can construct your own handler hierarchy if you want.

 * Log levels are not treated specially.
 Instead you can filter based on log level by adding a :py:class:`~sawmill.filterer.level.Level` filterer to your